 SimplyCash® Plus Business Credit Card from American Express: Another Solid No-Fee Option for Businesses

 In addition to a generous intro bonus, this card can let you earn more rewards over time depending on your spending habits.
-With the SimplyCash® Plus Business Credit Card from American Express, you’ll earn 5% cash back at U.S. office supply stores and wireless telephone services purchased directly from U.S. service providers, 3% in a category of your choosing, and 1% back on all other purchases.
+With the SimplyCash® Plus Business Credit Card from American Express, you’ll earn 5% cash back at U.S. office supply stores and wireless telephone services purchased directly from U.S. service providers, 3% in a category of your choosing (on the first $50,000), and 1% back on all other purchases.
 As an add-on, you’ll also receive premier American Express premier travel and consumer protections benefits such as car rental loss and damage insurance, purchase protection, and extended warranties.

 SimplyCash® Plus Business Credit Card from American Express